 - The defendant was the actual and proximate cause of the plaintiff’s damages and

 - The plaintiff actually suffered some harm (psychological or physical) as a result of the defendants negligence.

-: Generally a plaintiff has two years from the date of an accident to file a personal injury cause of action against an at fault party.
+Statute of Limitation for Filing a Lawsuit: Generally a plaintiff has two years from the date of an accident to file a personal injury cause of action against an at fault party.
 There is a 180 day (6month) deadline for plaintiffs who have suffered injuries while on-board common carriers owed by public entities (ie city or sate government) to file a claim.
 Failure to file a claim within the 6 month deadline with the proper public transportation authority will bar a victim from recovery.
 In some circumstances California civil courts will allow for a tolling (ie halting) of the statute of limitations.
 Some of the most common reasons include

 - Mental of physical incapacitation of the victim